SSWConsulting/SSW.Rules.Content/rules/roadmap/rule.md

 guid: 3e1cb281-662b-4420-a016-713f27d69acf
 ---

-A Product Backlog is a great way to see the fairly small broken up PBIs (Product Backlog Items) that make up your team's "to do" list, but it can be a bit too **zoomed in** and makes it easy to stray from the product goals.
+A Product Backlog is a great way to see the fairly small broken up Product Backlog Items (PBIs) that make up your team's "to do" list, but it can be a bit too **zoomed in** and makes it easy to stray from the product goals.

 To get a better **zoomed out** view, you should have a product roadmap.